uibk-dps-teaching/ps_os_2024/exercise09/README.md

 - Upon connecting, the client first sends its username to the server.
 - It then continuously prompts messages from the user, and sends them to the server.

-Your chat application should support two special commands:
+Your chat application should support special commands:

 - `/shutdown` informs the server to shut down, no longer accepting new connections.
-In addition, the client should automatically exit. \
+In addition, the client should automatically exit.
 - If the client is admin, the server prints `"Server is shutting down."`, upon receiving the message.
 If some clients are still connected, the server should further print `"Waiting for <N> clients to disconnect."`, where `N` is the number of remaining clients.
   It then waits for all remaining clients to disconnect, cleans up and exits.
 - If the client is not an admin, it only cleans up and exits.